rusty-scratch/scratch-block-definition/README.md

 (Incomplete)

 ## Why YAML you asked?
-The syntax is easier to write while not using all that confusing mess from YAML.
+The syntax is easier to write and read while not using all that confusing mess from YAML.
 All I used in there is just structure that resemble JSON, type is used for enum (serde does this).